augustoedt/augustoedt/README.md

 - Mostly typescript developer now.

-- 🔭 I’m currently working with with typescript/node and flutter/dart
+- 🔭 I’m currently working with with typescript/node and flutter/dart.
+For web development, I utilize frontend frameworks such as Next.js and Svelte.
 - 🌱 Learning Rust, Elixir and ML